swkeemink/DeDist/README.md

 # DeDist
-Estimates the decoding distribution for neurons with arbitrary
+Estimates the decoding distribution for neurons with arbitrary tuning curves and additive gaussian noise.